 Treat The Stroke Foundation is a nonprofit organization with the tripartite mission of enhancing education, training, and research in all aspects of ischemic and hemorrhagic stroke.

-Founded by a group of prominent cerebrovascular specialists, the foundation looks to partner with industry and other cerebrovascular stakeholders to create opportunities to advance its mission with the ultimate goal of benefitting patients and families whose lives are affected by ischemic and hemorrhagic stroke.
+Founded by a group of prominent cerebrovascular specialists, the foundation looks to partner with industry and other cerebrovascular stakeholders to create opportunities to advance its mission with the ultimate goal of benefiting patients and families whose lives are affected by ischemic and hemorrhagic stroke.

 As a group of prominent cerebrovascular specialists, our board is dedicated to creating positive change in the treatment of ischemic and hemorrhagic stroke.
 Fueled by this dedication, our board is working every day to find ways to prevent the devastation of stroke, create the most effective treatment process for stroke possible, and enhance the lives of those affected by stroke.

 Jessica K. Campos, M.D., Executive Director

 Dr. Campos is a neurosurgery resident physician at the University of California, Irvine.
 Since completing her research fellowship for the Department of Neurosurgery at Johns Hopkins University School of Medicine, she has focused on clinical outcomes research in cerebrovascular patients.
 Her passion for research is matched only by her desire to improve and advance the care of stroke patients.
 She plans to fulfill her dreams of caring for these complex patients throughout her neurosurgical career.